NZ egalitarianism ditched, poverty entrenched and mega wealth thrives

 Many supermarket franchise owners have a personal net wealth of between $50 and $75 million while they pay their youth workers $19.16 per hour, the current living wage is over $10 more.

-300 Fonterra employees would earn more and around 500 staff earn more than $500,000.
+200 Fonterra employees would earn more than the dairy farmers they serve and 15 staff earn more than $1 million pa.
 Miles Hurrell the Fonterra CEO earned $6.1 million in 2025.
 A dairy farm worker earns around $64,000 a year.

 MPs now earn over twice as much than most teachers and can claim a housing allowance half as much again.
 A cabinet minister earns $327,000 pa and can claim an accommodation allowance of $52,000 ($1000 per week).
-The accommodation allowance can be fully claimed, even when the minister owns the house and is mortgage free.
+The accommodation allowance can be fully claimed even when the minister owns the house and is mortgage free.
 The accommodation supplement for a struggling family with children is around $250 per week.

 Crown entity board directors to get fee increases of around 80%.
 The median fee payment will go up from

 about $54,000 pa to over $80,000.
-The directors meet formally between 6 and 12 times a year but around 30 days a year time investment.
-Rural volunteer firefighters are on the job doing training, maintenance and callouts for 60 days plus a year and are often dealing with traumatic road accidents involving serious injury and death.
+The directors meet formally between 6 and 12 times a year but around 30 days a year time investment, most have other directorships and incomes.
+Rural volunteer firefighters are doing on the job training, maintenance and callouts for 60 days plus a year and are often dealing with traumatic road accidents involving serious injury and death.
 They get no pay other than covering basic expenses.

 Over the years I have served on a number of national and local boards and committees involved with important services provided by not for profit organisations, I get no pay or allowance apart from some expenses being covered.
+Those who share the roles with me are generally not super wealthy but want to serve their communities in useful ways.

-The point of this post is to show a shift of attitudes regarding wealth and the value of work.
+The point of this post is to show a noticeable shift of attitudes regarding wealth and the value of work.

 In the 1960s: